• Skip to primary navigation

 • Compare award flight pricing in the Chase Ultimate Rewards Travel Portal.

 If you’re like most points and miles travelers, you earn Chase Ultimate Rewards points.
-Credit cards like the Sapphire Reserve can be redeemed for 1.5 cents per point in the Chase travel portal.
+It’s the most popular travel rewards currency, especially for anyone new to miles and points.
+Credit cards like the Chase Sapphire Reserve can be redeemed for 1.5 cents per point in the Chase travel portal.

 Combine this added value you get as a cardholder with a flight deal and the award flight you want just might cost fewer points than if you transfer to an airline partner.